 The Subtle Signs

 The subtle signs are harder to catch but they’re incredibly important to know.
-Noticing the subtle signs allow you to get a handle on the disease before it progresses to an irreversible point of joint deterioration.
+Noticing the subtle signs allow you to get a handle on the issue before it progresses.

 - Back legs are closer together when standing